margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Rise up to the sounds, rise up to the light, rise up to the cheerful phone calls.
 A way of being moves through me, there's something at the depth of my breath that is not myself animating me.
 With inspiriation, I feel energized for the day for myself and others.
-THe good thoughts roll off on everyone around, leading to fresh insights for everyone.
+The good thoughts roll off on everyone around, leading to fresh insights for everyone.
 In the depth of the pain, there's a gasp of wind in humanity moving me forward with a book or a dance on the street.
 Some say I inspire them, I surprise myself, and my thoughts expand and renew my views.
 I gasp for the air of good cheer, and clear insights, and catch the wind.